-To the extent a Monitoring RTO's upgrade or new Transmission Facility results in reduced Non-Monitoring RTO's impacts on a Monitoring RTO's M2M Flowgate, the Non-Monitoring RTO's M2M Entitlement will be redistributed to ensure that the Non-Monitoring RTO's aggregate M2M Entitlements on all the Monitoring RTO's M2M Flowgates is not decreased.
+To the extent a building RTO's upgraded or new Transmission Facility reduces the nonbuilding RTO's impacts on one or more of the building RTO's M2M Flowgates by redistributing the non-building RTO's modeled flows, the non-building RTO's M2M Entitlement will be redistributed to ensure that the non-building RTO's aggregate M2M Entitlements on the building RTOs transmission system, including both existing M2M Flowgates and upgraded or new Transmission Facilities that are not yet M2M Flowgates, is not decreased.

-The total Non-Monitoring RTO's circulation through the Monitoring RTO shall not result in net increased M2M Entitlement on the Monitoring RTO's system.
-Therefore, a formula agreed upon by the Parties shall be computed for each hour of the years 2009, 2010, and 2011 to determine the pro-rata adjustment that shall be applied to each Monitoring RTO's M2M Flowgates.
-Once a new raw entitlement that incorporates the topology adjustment has been calculated (using a formula agreed upon by the Parties) for each hour of the years 2009, 2010 and 2011, the new M2M Entitlement will be determined for each hour and day of the week in each M2M Entitlement Period using the method established in Section 6.1 above.
+In assessing the impact of transmission upgrades or new Transmission Facilities the nonbuilding RTO's revised total circulation through the building RTO shall not result in a net increase in M2M Entitlements for the non-building RTO on the building RTO's transmission system.
+The formulas below shall be used to determine the pro-rata adjustment that will be applied to determine the redistributed interval level and hourly integrated Market Flow (i.e., the Transmission Adjusted Market Flow).
+Once a Transmission Adjusted Market Flow that incorporates the topology adjustment and reallocation of flows has been calculated for each hour of the three year period agreed to by the Parties, the new M2M Entitlement will be determined for each hour and day of the week in each M2M Entitlement Period using the method established in Section 6.1 above.